Tiles that are produced from any one batch will always be of uniform thickness.

 Marble and granite will be machined and rectified into tile size pieces and can be expected to be consistent in thickness.

 With some quarried product like slate, however, there will be a variation in thickness between each tile.
-That is because slate and stone is split from larger slabs.
+That is because slate and natural stone tiles is split from larger slabs.
 Your tiler will sort the slate by thickness before he lays it.

 There is nothing wrong with mixing tiles of varying colours, textures, sizes, or thickness on a project.